riethigSEA/sea-wave-6-checkpoint-1/README.md

 Due to some import error, the names of the whole IT-Crowd has been corrupted.
 The names now have underscores "_" instead of Spaces.
 See `RepairCrowdNamesTest` for details.

-* You have to repair the name, split the name in two at "_" and set the Name again correctly with Forename+" "+Lastname
+* You have to repair the name, split the name in two at "_" and set the Name again correctly with firstStringPart+" "+secondStringPart

 If your implementation is correct, all tests in unit test class `RepairCrowdNamesTest` should pass.